Just Like Us:

-Just Like Us was founded for a simple reason: growing up LGBT+ is still one of the most challenging experiences young people can face.
+Just Like Us is the LGBT+ young people's charity.
+We were founded five years ago for a simple reason: growing up LGBT+ is still unacceptably tough.

 Who we serve

 We provide LGBT+ volunteers aged 18–25 with the skills they need to be role models in schools and colleges, and future leaders in the workplace

 We help schools and colleges to tackle anti-LGBT+ bullying, meet Ofsted's Inspectorate Framework